ResidentMario/watsongraph/README.md

 `watsongraph` is [available on PyPi](https://pypi.python.org/pypi/watsongraph/): to get it simply call `pip install watsongraph`.

-In order to use the IBM Watson cognitive APIs you **must** register an account on Bluemix first.

-Once you have the code locally, you will need to create a `concept_insight_credentials.json` file containing your [IBM Bluemix](https://console.ng.bluemix.net/) access credentials.
+However, in order to use the IBM Watson cognitive APIs you **must** register for it on Bluemix first.
+In particular, once you have the code locally, you will need to create a `concept_insight_credentials.json` file containing your [IBM Bluemix](https://console.ng.bluemix.net/) access credentials.
 If you do not have an account already you may [register](https://console.ng.bluemix.net/registration/) for a free trial account.
 Once you are logged in, enter the catalog, scroll down to the "IBM Watson" section, and click through to create an instance of the "Concept Insights" service.
 Go back to the dashboard, click on the newly populated service, and click through to "Service Credentials" on the sidebar to get your service credentials: copy-paste this file and save it locally as the aforementioned `concept_insight_credentials.json`.
 Your credentials should look something like this:

 ```
 {